influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/database_management.md

 > **Note:** To ensure data is successfully replicated across a cluster, the number of data nodes in a cluster **must be evenly divisible** by the replication factor.

+If the replication factor is set to 2, each series is stored on 2 separate nodes.
+If the replication factor is equal to the number of data nodes, data is replicated on each node in the cluster.
+Replication ensures data is available on multiple nodes and more likely available when a data node (or more) is unavailable.

-A cluster fully replicates data across each data node in the cluster.
-This lets a data node respond to a query without communicating with other data nodes.
-If data nodes aren’t divisible by the replication factor, data may be distributed unevenly across the cluster, causing poor query performance.
+If data nodes aren’t divisible by the replication factor, data may be distributed unevenly across the cluster, causing poor performance.

 ##### Create a DEFAULT retention policy